Robert-van-Engelen/ForthMSX/doc/words.md

 ### FILE-POSITION
 _fileid -- ud ior_

-the fileid (a fcb-addr);
-leaves file position ud and ior (always 0 for success)
+for the open fileid get the current file position leaves file position ud and ior (always 0 for success)

 ___
 ### REPOSITION-FILE
 _ud fileid -- ior_

-for the open fileid (a fcb-addr) set the file position to ud;
+for the open fileid set the file position to ud;
 leaves ior (always 0 for success)

 ___
 ### FILE-SIZE
 _fileid -- ud ior_

-the fileid (a fcb-addr);
+for the open fileid get the size of the file;
 leaves file size ud and ior (always 0 for success)

 ___
 ### RESIZE-FILE
 _ud fileid -- ior_

-the fileid (a fcb-addr);
+rfor the open fileid esize the file to ud bytes;
 leaves ior 0 (success) or 1 (disk full) or nz (other failure)

 ___
 ### DELETE-FILE
 _c-addr u -- ior_

-delete the file with the name specified by the string c-addr u;
+delete the file with the name string c-addr u;
 leaves ior 0 (success) or nz (failure)

 ___
 ### RENAME-FILE
 _c-addr1 u1 c-addr2 u2 -- ior_

-rename the file with the name specified by the string c-addr1 u1 to c-addr2 u2;
+rename the file with the name string c-addr1 u1 to c-addr2 u2;
 leaves ior 0 (success) or nz (failure)

 ___